Where everything's made with love

 Sharing is caring!

-If you want to impress your weekend guests and take it easy in the morning, make this incredible overnight Creme Brulee French toast casserole the night (or two!) before!
-This incredible overnight Creme Brulee French Toast casserole is an easy make-ahead breakfast dish that almost tastes like dessert but serves like a brunch bake.
+Everyone will wake up to the delicious aroma and hurry to the kitchen.
+This incredible overnight French Toast casserole is an easy make-ahead breakfast dish that almost tastes like dessert but serves like a brunch bake.

 It is crispy on top, tender in the middle, and loaded with the caramel flavor of classic Creme Brulee.
 There is not a smidge of soggy bread in this casserole!
 Serve it with fresh fruit and whipped cream for an extraordinary brunch dish!